rejabagja/jida-tasks/README.md

 ### 3. Environment Setup

 - Install PostgreSQL on your system
-- Create a new database named `jidatasks`
+- Create a new database named `jidatasks` (optional - app will create it automatically)
 - Create `.env` file and insert DATABASE_URL variable:

 ```env